LLNL/ltau-ff/README.md

 # LTAU
-LTAU (**L**oss **T**rajectory **A**nalysis for **U**ncertainty) is a technique for estimating the uncertainty in a model's predictions for any regression task by approximating the cumulative distribution function (CDF) of the model's errors over the course of training.
-The approximated CDF, combined with a similarity search algorithm in the model's descriptor space, can then be used to estimate the likelihood that the model's predictions on any given test point will fall below a chosen threshold.
+LTAU (**L**oss **T**rajectory **A**nalysis for **U**ncertainty) is a technique for estimating the uncertainty in a model's predictions for any regression task by approximating the probability distribution functions (PDFs) of the model's per-sample errors over the course of training.
+The approximated PDFs, combined with a similarity search algorithm in the model's descriptor space, can then be used to estimate the model's uncertainty on any given test point.

 ## LTAU-FF
-LTAU-FF (LTAU in atomistic **F**orce
+LTAU-FF (LTAU for atomistic **F**orce
 **F**ields) is the application of LTAU spefically for use with atomistic force fields.
 LTAU-FF has a number of advantages including:
 * **Simplicity**: just log per-sample errors at every epoch!
 * **Speed**: leveraging the [FAISS library](https://github.com/facebookresearch/faiss) for fast similarity search, the computational cost of LTAU-FF can be made negligible compared to a forward pass of the model.
 * **Utility**: in our published work, we show that LTAU-FF can be used in practical applications for:
-  * Generating an easily-calibrated UQ metric
+  * Generating a well-calibrated UQ metric
-  * Tuning the training-validation gap
+  * Detecting out-of-domain data
   * Predicting failure in the OC20 IS2RS task

 When publishing results using this package, please cite:

 ```
 @misc{2402.00853,
     Author = {Joshua A. Vita and Amit Samanta and Fei Zhou and Vincenzo Lordi},
     Title = {LTAU-FF: Loss Trajectory Analysis for Uncertainty in Atomistic Force Fields},
     Year = {2024},
     Eprint = {arXiv:2402.00853},
 }
 ```